meeb/django-staticsite/README.md

 * Consolidation of commands into a single `staticsite` command
 * Full support for the same publishing targets as Django Distill
 * Full compatability when integrated with other contrib modules, such as `humanize`, `sitemaps`, `flatpages` etc.
+* Using normal logging and the usual Django logging configuration

 # Installation for testing